StephanJanosch/hpc-in-a-day/_episodes/01-02-filesystems.md

 this is the leading slash in `/home/lola`.

 Inside that directory are several other directories:
-`usr` (stands for Unix System Resources, and contains important files and folders needed by the operating system) `bin` (some built-in programs are stored here),
+`usr` (stands for Unix System Resources, and contains important files and folders needed by the operating system), `bin` (some built-in programs are stored here),
 `data` (for miscellaneous data files),
 `home` (where users' personal directories are located),